Taskmaster The Podcast *Best of TM NZ S2 Part 2*

 Like, yeah, I can figure it out.

+Yeah, I mean, look, he is incredible.
 And it's that moment where Paul does the ending of Rumpelstiltskin and says about the Rumpelstiltskin tearing himself in half.

 And David goes, what the fuck?

 He's so into it.
+It's brilliant.

-It's like, that's, that's like high-level art, what was created in that episode.
+It's like, that's, that's like high-level art. what was created in that episode

-He gets a standing evasion and of course he gets an extra five points for it.
+And of course, he gets an extra five points for it.
+He deserves it.

-He deserves it and he was someone that maybe like I think throughout the series like he because of his like temperament
+He deserves it.
+And he was someone that maybe, like, I think throughout the series, like he, because of his like temperament

-and being very excitable but also you know angry and all these things sometimes it like would score him down throughout the season.
+and being very excitable, but also, you know, angry and all these things, sometimes it like would score him down throughout the season.

 And so he had like a bit of a roller coaster.

-So yet he was brilliant at so many of the tasks that I think it was like the perfect thing to happen in that episode as well.
+So yet he was brilliant at so many of the tasks that I think it was like the perfect thing to happen in that episode as well that it was like there's this secret you know individual tasks that no one else got and i was like of course he deserves five points because i felt like there's other things he did that were so incredible that just

-Yeah, it took him two hours and 12 seconds, which is
+yeah it took him two hours and 12 seconds which is

-that felt like you're looking at the crew going they're they're gutted about this this is this is taking far too long
+that that felt like you're looking at the crew going they're they're gutted about this this is this is taking far too long

+we'll talk about it.
 But it's a well-deserved five points for David in task two.

 Now, as a competitive person, I think I would have been watching that if I was on that lineup.

 Delighted for David, found it absolutely hilarious, but also in the back of my mind going, well, that's five points that wasn't available to me.
+How are we justifying this?
+No, I wasn't like that.

 I was super chill.